hanwenzhang123/fullstack-note/01-note/README.md

 #### what is V8?
 Internal JavaScript engine built in Chrome.

+#### JS Engine
+takes code as input and undergoes 3 major phases: PARSING, COMPILATION and EXECUTION.
+1. Parsing - code is broken down into array of tokens and convert it into AST (Abstract Syntax Tree).
+2. Compilation - decides whether JS is interpreted or compiled language, can use interpreter along with compiler to make it JIT (Just in time) compiled language.
+3. Execution - Interpreter and compiler are in sync with execution phase making use of Memory heap and Call stack.

+#### compilation
+- JIT compilation: Generating machine code during runtime.
+- AOT compilation: In this compiler takes piece of code (which is supposed to be executed later) and tries to optimize it.

 #### "use strict" Mode
 It gives you less tolerate to errors, put on top of your program